 Personal data and customer behaviour records are of great importance to marketing, client acquisition tools, planning and business valuation.
-That is why companies ask clients to fill multiple forms and questionnaires and provide all sorts of ID one can imagine.
+That is why companies ask clients to fill multiple forms and questionnaires and provide all sorts of IDs one can imagine.
 Personal data is today’s corporate combat area.

 17:45-18:00 One entry point for KYC identifications: is that possible and how we achieve this.

 Think about a unified one-click mechanism that allows you to be identified by each and every KYC-demanding service provider or other counterparty.
-The tool that stores your digital identity and summarizes all your background checks, from AML to social scoring, and you can open data selectively via a fast and easy interface.
+The tool that stores your digital identity and summarizes all your background checks, from AML to social scoring, and enables you to open data selectively via a fast and easy interface.

 18:00-18:15 Eliminating bottlenecks and obstacles preventing cross-sectoral collaborations on KYC.

-Corporations spend millions of dollars to check on their borrowers, suppliers, constructors, employees and clients.
+Corporations spend millions of dollars to check on their borrowers, suppliers, contructors, employees and clients.
 Positive experience could be shared with their corporate mates starting collaborations between different sectors with e.g. Booking opening its lists to AirBnB, or Emirates coordinating activity with international car sharing businesses to implement one KYC procedure through all services.
 This would mean broader connections, new business and higher profits for everyone.

 18:15-18:30 Automation and modern real user experience: one click solutions that save user’s time and efforts.

 Currently, clients are wasting enormous amounts of time being torn over and over again between questionnaires, paper forms, blanks, individual registrations, confirmations and step-by-step account validation.
 To a large degree KYC and personal data storage remains as it was 100 and even 200 years ago, an outdated paper conveyor.
-Meanwhile, top-notch technologies allow for a wide range of automated check and verification procedures, from text scanning, face and voice recognition to more complicated behavioral and sociometric instruments.
+Meanwhile, top-notch technologies allow for a wide range of automated check and verification procedures, from text scanning, face and voice recognition to more complicated behavioural and sociometric instruments.

 18:30-18:45 A distributed ledger based Multipass technology and its implications.